fullmoon16-stat/ordinal_regression_STorder/data/data_sources.md

 The data set contains `n = 613` observations on persons with retinopathy-related information.
 The response variable is an ordered disease-severity variable:

-* `RET`: ordinal response variable, coded as 1 = no retinopathy, 2 = nonproliferative retinopathy, and 3 = advanced/proliferative retinopathy or blindness.
+* `RET`: ordinal response variable, coded as 0 = no retinopathy, 1 = nonproliferative retinopathy, and 2 = advanced/proliferative retinopathy or blindness.
+For fitting the proposed models, `RET` is internally recoded to consecutive categories 1, 2, and 3.

 The covariates used in the manuscript are: